On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-We now prove a small but significant variant of \eqref{Artin-Weil-Kawamata}.
-In the hypothesis in \eqref{Artin-Weil-Kawamata}, we have assumed the existence of a {\tt n-parahoric} Lie algebra bundle $\cR$ on $X$.
+We now prove a small but significant variant of Theorem~\ref{Artin-Weil-Kawamata}.
+In the hypothesis in Theorem~\ref{Artin-Weil-Kawamata}, we have assumed the existence of an {\tt n-parahoric} Lie algebra bundle $\cR$ on $X$.
 We will give sufficient general conditions for the existence of a Lie algebra bundle alone.